 As we mentioned above, all Heathrow Express Trains travel directly between Heathrow Airport and Paddington Rail Station.

-For some travellers, your hotel or accommodations will be within walking distance to the station, but for most, the station is a transfer point.
+For some travellers, your hotel or accommodations will be within walking distance of the station, but for most, the station is a transfer point.

-If you are arriving into Paddington earlier than your hotel check-in, you might want to start off with some of your sightseeing.
+If you are arriving in Paddington earlier than your hotel check-in, you might want to start off with some of your sightseeing.

 In fact, some hop-on hop-off bus tours start there, but we recommend taking one of our guide walking tours or audio tours.

 If you wish to get going straight away and need to drop off your bags, there are many places to store your luggage nearby, starting at £6.00 per bag for the full day.

 Firstly, this is by far the fastest option, taking just 15 minutes to get you from the airport into the centre of London.